Canada takes Olympic bronze after beating Czech Republic 6-4

 When these teams met in pool play, the Czechs beat Canada 3-2 and had not lost until a 3-0 setback against the ”Olympic Athletes from Russia” in Friday’s semifinals.
 Then Germany upset the Canadians 4-3 to keep them out of the gold medal game.

-With both teams coming off disappointing losses, they came out a bit slow with only three shots combined over the first seven minutes.
-Then Canada and the Czech Republic scored three goals in 31 seconds with the Canadians on top 2-1 after the flurry.
+With both teams coming off disappointing losses, they came out a bit slowly with only three shots combined over the first seven minutes.
+Then Canada and the Czech Republic scored three goals in 31 seconds with Canada on top 2-1 after the flurry.

 Ruzicka went to the box for hooking, and Ebbett scored after a shot from Mat Robinson went off Vojtech Mozik’s stick and then Ebbett’s skate at 8:57 for the power-play goal.
 The Czechs answered 16 seconds later as Ruzicka scored off a pass by Cervenka with the puck going off Poulin’s right skate and in.